Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Detector

+where the coefficients $a_n$ for the three detectors can be found in Ref.~\cite{my_paper2}.
+Since galactic binaries are mainly concentrated in the bulge region of the Galaxy, the confusion noise is modulated by the detector motion.
+Therefore, the time-domain confusion noise is constructed by transforming the frequency-domain realization into the time domain and multiplying it by a time-varying multiplier, which can be written as~\cite{PT_fun2}

+where $\omega_n = 2\pi n / (1\,\mathrm{yr})$ encodes the annual modulation effect.
+The corresponding Fourier coefficients $A_n$ and phases $\phi_n$ are adopted from Ref.~\cite{GB_time}.
+Given that current GW observations show no evidence for deviations from GR, any additional polarization components emitted by galactic binaries, if present, are expected to be much weaker than the tensor modes~\cite{test_GR1,test_GR2,test_GR3}.
+As a result, the confusion noise has a negligible impact on the sensitivity curves for additional polarizations.
+We therefore restrict the effect of confusion noise to the sensitivity curves of tensor modes only.

+Figure~\ref{fig:noise}(a) illustrates the confusion noise after the $X$-channel response in both the frequency and time domains.
+A pronounced bump appears in the frequency domain around $1\,\mathrm{mHz}$, where the confusion noise exceeds the instrumental noise and can significantly affect GW signals in this frequency band.
+When examined in the time domain, however, the total noise budget receives contributions from the entire frequency range.
+As a result, the overall level of the confusion noise in the time domain remains several orders of magnitude lower than that of the instrumental noise.

-In Fig.~\ref{fig:noise}, the noises processed by different TDI combinations of the second generation are presented.
-It can be observed that different TDI combinations result in distinct final noise performances.
+Figure~\ref{fig:noise}(b) further presents the noises processed by different second-generation TDI combinations, where distinct TDI choices lead to different final noise performances.
 Simply focusing on the PSD of the noise is not sufficient for evaluation, as the GW response is also different for different TDI combinations.
+In particular, the TDI transfer functions reshape the noise spectra and can suppress the effective noise level at low frequencies, while the same transfer functions also modify the GW signal response.
 One form of evaluating the detector performance is the sensitivity curve.
 The computation of TDI relies on the polarization angle and sky position of the source, and the sensitivity is calculated using the average of the responses to these parameters.
 It is typically accomplished through numerical or semi-analytical methods.
 In this paper, a numerical method is employed to compute the sensitivity curves~\cite{LISA_Sensitivity}.

-The white noise covering the entire frequency band is taken as the response criterion, which is equivalent to the flat SGWB in Sec.~\ref{sec:GW_signal}.
-The polarization angles and sky positions of one hundred sources are uniformly sampled, and the average response is calculated, which is written as
+The response criterion is based on white noise covering the entire frequency band, equivalent to the flat SGWB described in Sec.~\ref{sec:GW_signal}.
+To compute the average response, the polarization angles and sky positions of one hundred sources are uniformly sampled using random sampling.
+The average response is written as:

 where $<\cdot >$ represents the average value.
+This ensures that the sky and the polarization angle spaces resolution is $(4\pi^2\times 2\pi)/100$.
+Our calculations indicate that when more than 20 random sources are used, the averaged results become stable, ensuring the reliability of our choice of 100 sources.
 Therefore, the sensitivity can be defined as

 where $P_n$ is the PSD of noise.
 By this approach, the sensitivity curves of different TDI combinations are computed, and they are utilized subsequently for evaluating the performance of the detector and calculating the SNR of different polarizations.